ivers523/bootstrap/README.md

 * A revision of my initial portfolio utilizing bootstrap for CSS.

-* Created as a deliverable for homework 2 - 11/12/19.
+* Created as a deliverable for homework 2 on 11/12/19.

-* Live site deployed at:
+* Live site deployed at: https://ivers523.github.io/bootstrap/